-Simple tips to help you enjoy your holidays with less stress and end the year with ease.
+Simple tips to help you de-stress and enjoy your holidays and start the new year with ease.
 It may take some creativity to stay safe and connected this year.
 A few changes can benefit HSP’s, Empaths, and everyone else as well.

 This time of year tends to bring out the best and the worst for many people and can be especially trying to HSP’s and empaths.